Advanced Nuclear Power Reactors

 One was an advanced boiling water reactor (ABWR) derived from a General Electric design and then promoted both by GE Hitachi and Toshiba as a proven design, which is in service in Japan and was being built in Taiwan.
 Four are planned in the UK.

-The other type, System 80+, was an advanced pressurised water reactor, which was ready for commercialisation but was never promoted for sale.
+The other type, System 80+, was an advanced pressurized water reactor, which was ready for commercialization but was never promoted for sale.
 It was the basis of the Korean Next Generation Reactor programme and many of its design features are incorporated into eight South Korean reactors, specifically the APR1400, which is operating in South Korea and being built in South Korea and the UAE and marketed worldwide.

 The US Nuclear Regulatory Commission (NRC) gave final design certification for both in May 1997, noting that they exceeded NRC "safety goals by several orders of magnitude".
 The ABWR has also been certified as meeting European utility requirements for advanced reactors and is undergoing the generic design assessment process in the UK (see below).